The best indoor dog potty for your home is one that is easy to clean and that doesn’t smell unpleasant.

 Most indoor dog potties look like grass in an attempt to encourage your pup to perform on the potty.

 You can even buy an actual grass indoor dog potty for an outdoor dog potty experience.

-However, most house-trained dogs will require a fair amount of training before they understand that it’s okay to go on the strange patch of grass that’s magically appeared in their homes.
+However, most house-trained dogs will some training before they understand that it’s okay to go on the strange patch of grass that’s magically appeared in their homes.

 There are several different types of indoor dog potties, all with pros and cons.

 Note that all indoor dog potties require cleaning to keep them mess and smell-free.